intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-transcription.md

 ## Configuration
-The configuration of the plugin is as follows:
+The plugin is configured in the file `plugin_intranda_step_transcription.xml` as shown here:

 ```xml
 <config_plugin>